JuliusGrote/Tetrix_Psychopy/README.md

 	- "Condition.started": Onset of each condition block.
 	- "Condition.stopped": Offset of each condition block.
 	- "Condition.duration": Duration of each condition block.
-	- "Condition.info": Serves as pointer to indicate the specific and important information of each condition/experiment part.
+	- "Condition.info": Serves as pointer to indicate specific information of each condition/experiment part.
 	- "game.score" : Score obtained after each "play_Tetris" condition.
     - "game.level" : Level of the finished "play_Tetris" condition.
     - "game.speed" : Speed of the falling Blocks, similar to "game.level" but correlated linearly to game difficulty (for more info see [config_tetris_game](./PyGame_Tetris_Code/config_tetris_game.txt)).\